westonsoftware/vue-webrtc/README.md

 | Version           | Notes                                                                   |
 | -------------- | ----------------------------------------------------------------------- |
+| 3.0.1           | Added ioOptions for Socket IO
 | 3.0.0           | Migrated from Vue 2 to Vue 3
 | 2.0.0           | Replaced signaling server and webrtc library with SimplePeer
 | 1.2.2           | Added stunServer and turnServer properties                                       |